Bweeb/goldeneye/README.markdown

     To check the available options for a given action, you can execute the following command:

-        r1 utils help list_cdps_devices
+        goldeneye utils help list_cdps_devices

 Default Config for Command Line
 --------------------------------

-The command line utility, r1, will look for a .r1.yml file in ~/.
+The command line utility, goldeneye, will look for a .goldeneye.yml file in ~/.
 You can specify some defaults.

-    ~/.r1.yml
+    ~/.goldeneye.yml
     username: theusername
     password: thepassword
     url: "http://my.cdp.server:7080" # URL to the API endpoint